Silicon Motion Technology (NASDAQ:SIMO) Releases Earnings Results, Misses Estimates By $0.16 EPS

-Silicon Motion Technology (NASDAQ:SIMO – Get Rating) announced its quarterly earnings results on Tuesday.
-The semiconductor producer reported $1.22 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.38 by ($0.16), RTT News reports.
+Silicon Motion Technology (NASDAQ:SIMO – Get Rating) released its quarterly earnings results on Tuesday.
+The semiconductor producer reported $1.22 EPS for the quarter, missing the consensus estimate of $1.38 by ($0.16), RTT News reports.
 Silicon Motion Technology had a return on equity of 26.43% and a net margin of 18.24%.
-The company had revenue of $200.76 million for the quarter, compared to the consensus estimate of $256.71 million.
-During the same quarter last year, the company posted $1.73 EPS.
-The company’s quarterly revenue was down 24.1% compared to the same quarter last year.
+The company had revenue of $200.76 million for the quarter, compared to analysts’ expectations of $256.71 million.
+During the same quarter last year, the company earned $1.73 EPS.
+Silicon Motion Technology’s revenue for the quarter was down 24.1% compared to the same quarter last year.

 About Silicon Motion Technology